 There are other comfort considerations as well.
 Compared to many heating systems, radiant flooring is exceptionally quiet.
 A hydronic system doesn’t affect humidity levels the way a forced air furnace will either.
 This helps prevent your hair, skin and sinuses from drying out, which in turn helps prevent the transfer of cold and flu germs.

-EP Sales, Inc. represents Thermolec electric and ECR gas boiler manufacturers, water treatment products from Sentinel and circulator pumps by AquaMotion.
+EP Sales, Inc. represents Thermolec electric boiler manufacturer and water treatment products from Sentinel.
 Visit them on their website at www.epsalesinc.com to learn more about the various products used in hydronic floor heating systems for the home.

 What’s the Best Steam Humidifier for Your Application?